How to File a Claim with USAA: Step-by-Step Guide

 Quick claim prep for auto losses: note the time and location, collect the other driver’s information, photograph all visible damage plus the wider scene, capture witness contacts, and upload everything through the USAA app.
 If the vehicle isn’t drivable, ask about towing and rental arrangements before you move it.

 After you submit your claim, USAA will review the information and may reach out for additional details or clarification.
-Staying responsive — answering calls, replying to messages in the app, and uploading requested documents quickly — helps the claim move without unnecessary delays.
-If you want a broader sense of how different insurers handle claims, you can compare processes in this guide on filing a claim with Geico.
+Staying responsive—answering calls, replying to messages in the app, and uploading requested documents quickly—helps the claim move without unnecessary delays.
+If you want a broader sense of how other insurers handle similar steps, compare the process in this guide on how to file a claim with GEICO.

 What Happens After USAA Approves Your Claim

-Once your claim is approved, USAA will guide you through the next steps — such as repairs, replacement, or reimbursement.
-Review every estimate and payment explanation carefully to confirm that it matches your damage and your policy limits.
-If something seems off, ask your adjuster to walk you through the numbers line by line.
+Once your claim is approved, USAA will guide you through the next steps—repairs, replacement, or reimbursement.
+Review every estimate and payment explanation carefully to confirm it matches the damage and your policy limits.
+If something looks off, ask your adjuster to explain the numbers line by line so you understand exactly what’s included.

-For property claims: prevent further damage as soon as it’s safe — turn off the water, board up broken windows, or cover roof openings.
-Keep receipts for any emergency repairs, create a room-by-room inventory of damaged items, and take photos before you throw anything away.
-Ask your adjuster which proof is required for Additional Living Expenses if you need to stay in a hotel or rental.
+For property claims: prevent further damage as soon as it’s safe—turn off the water, board up broken windows, or cover roof openings.
+Keep receipts for emergency repairs, create a room-by-room inventory of damaged items, and take photos before you throw anything away.
+If you need temporary housing, ask what proof is required for Additional Living Expenses so reimbursements don’t get delayed.

 Frequently Asked Questions about USAA Claims

-Below are concise answers to common questions service members and families ask while a claim is open.
-Use them as a quick checklist so you don’t miss important steps that can slow down your payout.
+Below are concise answers to common questions policyholders ask while a claim is open.
+Use them as a quick checklist so you don’t miss small steps that can slow down a decision or payout.

 What should I do immediately after an accident?